 We are required by law to monitor attendance.
 If you have any concerns or require any support with getting your child into school regularly, please do not hesitate to contact Mr Lynch or Mrs Hill, who will strive to help in any way possible.

 The Government made amendments to the Education (Pupil Registration) (England) Regulations 2006 which came into force on 1st September 2013.
 These state that Headteachers may not grant any leave of absence for holidays during the term time unless there are exceptional circumstances.

 Parents needing leave of absence for exceptional circumstances should complete a form at least two weeks before the anticipated start date.
 The reason for the request should be given in detail.

-If absence becomes a concern, the Education Welfare Service may get involved to resolve any problems.
-During this process they may need to speak with the your child.
+If absence becomes a concern, in the first instance, school will look to support you to resolve any problems.
+During this process we may need to speak with your child.

-As a school we will continue to support with attendance by;
+As a school we will support with attendance by;

 The letter updating parents on the above as well as the forms to request authorisation for exceptional circumstances can be found below: